ng-Classic/ng-classic/aio/content/guide/view-encapsulation.md

 <code-example header="src/app/emulated-encapsulation.component.ts" path="view-encapsulation/src/app/emulated-encapsulation.component.ts"></code-example>

-Comparable to `ViewEncapsulation.None`, Angular Classicadds the styles for this component to the `<head>` of the document, but with "scoped" styles.
+Comparable to `ViewEncapsulation.None`, Angular Classic adds the styles for this component to the `<head>` of the document, but with "scoped" styles.

 Only the elements directly within this component's template are going to match its styles.
 Since the "scoped" styles from the `EmulatedEncapsulationComponent` are specific, they override the global styles from the `NoEncapsulationComponent`.